aepsil0n/aepsil0n.github.io/slides.md

 $ ν_x + d \to p + n + ν_x $ (neutral current; NC)

 $ ν_x + e^- \to ν_x + e^- $ (elastic scattering; ES)

+Note:

+elastic scattering is sensitive to all, but less to μ, τ

 <img src="images/sno-inside.png">